rpd-tweet/Python-Mini-Project/README.md

-# Python-Mini-Project
+Python-Mini-Project

- #installation of python3 and tkinter for windows10
+stopwatch using tkinter a python interface